Christina Clamp - Professor

-Before joining SNHU's faculty in 2001, Dr. Paul Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of Boston's biggest law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy on-site in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations; and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
-As Professor of Political Science and Environmental Law at SNHU, he teaches courses in U.S., comparative, and international environmental law, politics, and policy; the American legal tradition; world legal traditions; legal reasoning and the Constitution; and American politics.
-Barresi also coordinates SNHU's programs in Environmental Management, Law and Politics, and Pre-Law.
+Before joining SNHU's faculty in 2001, Dr. Paul Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of New England's leading law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy on-site in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations; and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
+As Professor of Political Science and Environmental Law at SNHU, he currently teaches courses in sustainability; environmental law, politics, and policy (U.S., comparative, and international); environment and development; the American legal tradition; legal reasoning; and American politics.
+Barresi also coordinates SNHU's Environmental Management and Sustainability, Law and Politics, Pre-Law Certificate, and Sustainability Certificate programs.
 He was nominated for an SNHU Excellence in Teaching Award in both 2009-10 and 2010-11.

-Barresi holds a Bachelor of Science from Cornell University, where he majored in Natural Resources; a Juris Doctor With Highest Honors from the George Washington University National Law Center; a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, where he was a Ford Foundation Fellow in Public International Law; and a Doctor of Philosophy in Political Science from Boston University.
-Along the way, he interned in the U.S. House of Representatives and in the Office of the Assistant Secretary for Water and Science at the U.S. Department of the Interior, as well as at Cornell University's Shackelton Point Biological Field Station in Bridgeport, New York.
+Barresi holds a Bachelor of Science from Cornell University, where he majored in Natural Resources; a Juris Doctor With Highest Honors from the George Washington University National Law Center; a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, where he was a Ford Foundation Fellow in Public International Law; and a Doctor of Philosophy in Political Science from Boston University, where he was a Presidential University Graduate Fellow.
+Along the way, he interned on the majority staff of the Committee on Public Works and Transportation's Subcommittee on Water Resources in the U.S. House of Representatives; in the Office of the Assistant Secretary for Water and Science at the U.S. Department of the Interior; and at Cornell University's Shackelton Point Biological Field Station in Bridgeport, New York.

-Barresi's scholarly work has been published or is in press in three languages on four continents.
-He is the author or co-author of chapters in several books, including the leading U.S. treatise on the law of hazardous waste, the world's first reference handbook on environmental leadership, two volumes of the longest-running book series on sustainable development education and communication, the original Massachusetts Environmental Law Handbook, and a collection of papers by non-Chinese scholars on China's efforts to build an "ecological civilization" (in press).
-He also is the author of articles in the Chinese Journal of International Law, the Colorado Journal of International Environmental Law and Policy, the Interdisciplinary Environmental Review, the Macquarie Journal of International and Comparative Environmental Law, the Pace Environmental Law Review, and the Tulane Environmental Law Journal, among other publications.
-Barresi is Founding Chair of the Northeastern Political Science Association's Section on Environmental Politics and Policy, has served on the Executive Committee of the National Council for Science and the Environment's Council of Environmental Deans and Directors, and is active in the Interdisciplinary Environmental Association, where he serves on the editorial board of Interdisciplinary Environmental Review.
-He also reads Russian, and is learning to read and to speak Mandarin Chinese.
+Barresi's scholarly work has been published or has been accepted for publication in three languages on four continents.
+He is the author or co-author of chapters in several books, including the leading U.S. treatise on the law of hazardous waste; the world's first reference handbook on environmental leadership; two volumes of the world's longest-running book series on matters related to education, communication, and training for sustainable development; the original Massachusetts Environmental Law Handbook; and a book of papers in collection by non-Chinese scholars on China's efforts to build an "ecological civilization" (shengtai wenming), which is currently in development.
+He also is the author of articles in the Chinese Journal of International Law, the Colorado Journal of International Environmental Law and Policy, the Interdisciplinary Environmental Review, the Macquarie Journal of International and Comparative Environmental Law, the Pace Environmental Law Review, the Tulane Environmental Law Journal, and the OIDA International Journal of Sustainable Development, among other publications.
+Barresi is Founding Chair of the Northeastern Political Science Association's Section on Environmental Politics and Policy; has served on the Executive Committee of the National Council for Science and the Environment's Council of Environmental Deans and Directors; and is active in the Interdisciplinary Environmental Association, where he serves on the editorial board of Interdisciplinary Environmental Review.
+He translates Russian legal materials into English, reads some Chinese characters, and speaks some Mandarin Chinese.